simonwong201293/ConvexOptimizationProject/README.md

 **Acknowledgement**

-This work was initiated by ELEC5470/IEDA6100A - Convex Optimization at Hong Kong University of Science & Technol-ogy.
+This work was initiated by ELEC5470/IEDA6100A - Convex Optimization at Hong Kong University of Science & Technology.